Stephen

 Virginia.

-Born in Cambridge, U.K. in 1951, Steve, who
+Born in Cambridge, U.K. in 1951, he graduated from

-received a BA in psychology from Yale University in 1973.
-He has two sons, Max
+University in 1973.
+He has two sons, Max Taylor (UVM-2011) and Conrad Taylor

-Steve’s home, which he shares with his
+(Boston College-2015).
+Steve’s home, which he shares with his partner, Joan

-partner, Joan Dalton, is in Dartmouth, MA.
+Dalton, is in Dartmouth, MA.

 Personal